 Data is an inevitable by-product of e-commerce transformation.
 By harnessing this data in the right way and turning it into valuable insights, manufacturers can say goodbye to spreadsheets and physical ledgers, and automate many of their manual accounting processes.
 This will feed directly into contact management capabilities, allowing you to strengthen your client relationships through predicting their needs and fulfilling them more quickly.

 Moving complex manual operations online might seem daunting, but with the right e-commerce platform in place, manufacturers stand to gain a lot with relatively minimal disruption.
 By shifting some of your processes online and handing control to your customers, you’re actually streamlining your services and making things less complex.

 The only challenge then is to ensure your e-commerce channels are tightly linked to the rest of your business.
-Advanced’s Manufacturing Software, for instance, will ensure that your e-commerce functions work seamlessly with every other part of your business, from stock control and accounting, to payroll and contact management.
-Altering product data within the Manufacturing Software will automatically update the e-commerce side of things, dramatically reducing the amount of work it would otherwise take.
+Manufacturing software soltuions from Advanced ensure that your e-commerce functions work seamlessly with every other part of your business, from stock control and accounting, to payroll and contact management.
+Altering product data within the Manufacturing software automatically updates the e-commerce side of things, dramatically reducing the amount of work it would otherwise take.

 If you’re interested in harnessing the potential of e-commerce, then have a look at our Manufacturing software solutions market page.